michael2012z/BitBible/markdown/KJV/files/Ps.md

 4. The Lord is high above all nations, and his glory above the heavens.

-5. Who is like unto the Lord our God, who dwelleth on high,dwelleth…: Heb. exalteth himself to dwell
+5. Who is like unto the Lord our God, who dwelleth on high,

 6. Who humbleth himself to behold the things that are in heaven, and in the earth!